volumio/volumio-plugins/plugins/music_service/volspotconnect/readme.md

 Issues :
-- no feed back from UI when settings are saved

 - UI only works with English language.
 So choose English in appearance, set the plugin (credentials) and after you can choose your language.

+Todo

+- Add album art and working button in volumio UI